 So I come around a corner just about to get home, and I hear crowd chatters and possibly some stringed instruments coming through from a gorgeous garden;

-For the rest of the evening I basically walk around Paris rather aimlessly and see the streets of Paris filled with music of every kind; a mediocre Pixies cover band set up in front of Saint-Jacques Tower, some Reggae coming through the spealkers that is violating the ears of every passer-by, a local Kenny G (only in a Jheri-Curls-sporting sense) doing some French sing-along at a packed cafe with a local Vinnie Colaiuta mixing up a few few odd time signature fills, a guitar duo in front of a tiny wine bar hidden in an alley way later joined by a female singer on All of Me, an African drum circle providing groove to a handful of volunteering dancers led by a pre-teen girl...you get the picture.
+For the rest of the evening I basically walk around Paris rather aimlessly and see the streets of Paris filled with music of every kind; a mediocre Pixies cover band set up in front of Saint-Jacques Tower, Reggae coming LOUD through the speakers that violates the ears of every passer-by, a local Vinnie Colaiuta mixing up a few few odd time signature fills behind some jangling guitar dude, a jazz duo in front of a tiny wine bar hidden in an alley, an African drum circle providing groove to a handful of volunteering dancers led by a pre-teen girl...you get the picture.
 It is chaotic, overwhelming and fun as hell.
-There is (seemingly) no elitist condescension of any screening process or audition, just direct communication between performers and their audience.
-As a working musician I always hold a certain standard to what I do and what I deem to be "good," but on the flip side I cherish the sense of liberation to let all of that go and just fucking enjoy whatever.
+There is seemingly no gatekeepers, just direct encounter between performers and their audience.
+I cherish the sense of liberation to let all of that go and just fucking enjoy whatever.
 Because at the end of the day, that's what you oughta be doing if you plan to do this for life.
 Bill Withers taught me that.

-With the knowledge that this could continue till next morning (they offer special Metro pass valid 5 pm~6am) and that I'll be Zurich-bound, I decide to head back to Belleville and check this one place out; a run-down cafe with on the corner that I had took notice of earlier in during the day.
-I just had the feeling.
-A place this grungy should not stand on this street for however long if it didn't have much to offer.
-This is past-midnight and my dear readers, I was right.
+Alas I do have a train to catch.
+I decide to head back to Belleville and check this one place out; a run-down cafe with on the corner that I had took notice of earlier in during the day.
+I just had the feeling and I was right.
 Crowd is pouring out of the joint into the street, clapping and dancing to a self-looping guitarist and a drummer awkwardly jamming to a pre-recorded beat.
-There are other places open but THIS is the joint of the hood.
+There are other places open but I bet THIS is the joint of the hood.
 I KNEW IT.
-I walk in and grab a beer, they tell me it's almost the last call which is a surprise, especially with the size of the crowd they've got going.
+I walk in and grab a beer, they tell me it's almost the last call which is a surprise especially with the size of the crowd they've got going.
 Soon I realize the band is finishing up, while people are asking for more.
-I'm content, proving that my instinct did not betray me, and proceed to down my 1664.
+I'm content and proceed to down my 1664.
 Then they come.